 i.
 Financial Assets

-All Financial Assets are initially recognised at fair value.
-Transaction costs that are directly attributable to the acquisition or issue of Financial Assets, which are not at Fair Value Through Profit or Loss, are adjusted to the fair value on initial recognition.
 Purchase and sale of Financial Assets are recognised using trade date accounting.
-However, trade receivables that do not contain a significant financing component are measured at transaction price.
+Trade receivables that do not contain a significant financing component are measured at transaction price.

 Expected Credit Losses are measured through a loss allowance at an amount equal to: